Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Merrow.md

 - !!int "8"
 - !!int "10"
 - !!int "9"
-"speed": "walk 10 ft., swim 40 ft."
+"speed": "10 ft., swim 40 ft."
 "senses": "darkvision 60 ft., passive Perception 10" "languages": "Abyssal, Aquan"
 "cr": "2"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The merrow can breathe air and water."
+- "desc": "The merrow can breathe air and water."
   "name": "Amphibious"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The merrow makes two attacks: one with its bite and one with its claws\
+- "desc": "The merrow makes two attacks: one with its bite and one with its claws\
     \ or harpoon."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+6 (+6 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+6 (+6 to hit), reach 5 ft., one target.\
-    \ Hit: dice: 1d8 + 4|avg (1d8 + 4) piercing damage."
+    \ Hit: 8 (dice: 1d8 + 4|avg (1d8 + 4)) piercing damage."
   "name": "Bite"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+6 (+6 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+6 (+6 to hit), reach 5 ft., one target.\
-    \ Hit: dice: 2d4 + 4|avg (2d4 + 4) slashing damage."
+    \ Hit: 9 (dice: 2d4 + 4|avg (2d4 + 4)) slashing damage."
   "name": "Claws"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee or Ranged Weapon Attack: dice: d20+6 (+6 to hit), reach 5 ft.\
+- "desc": "Melee or Ranged Weapon Attack: dice: d20+6 (+6 to hit), reach 5 ft.\
     \ or range 20/60 ft., one target.
-Hit: dice: 2d6 + 4|avg (2d6 + 4) piercing\
+Hit: 11 (dice: 2d6 + 4|avg (2d6 + 4))\
-    \ damage.
-If the target is a Huge or smaller creature, it must succeed on a Strength\
+    \ piercing damage.
+If the target is a Huge or smaller creature, it must succeed\
-    \ contest against the merrow or be pulled up to 20 feet toward the merrow."
+    \ on a Strength contest against the merrow or be pulled up to 20 feet toward the\
+    \ merrow."
   "name": "Harpoon"
 "source":
 - "MM"